dariovas/Master/Labo05/003_Resilience.md

   * Use only 1 instance for the Redis-Server.
 Why?

-    > Else if we need to replicate our data between the differant redis servers.
+    > Else if we need to replicate our data between the different redis servers.

   * Delete all application Pods (using `kubectl delete pod ...`) and replace them with deployment versions.